 In the case of vaginismus and painful sex, dilators can be used as part of treatment to help retrain the muscles to relax.
 Women start with a size that is comfortable and gradually progress as able.

-Soul Source dilators are specially made from resilient silicone rubber to have a comfortable, natural texture.
+Intimate Rose dilators are specially made from resilient silicone rubber to have a comfortable, natural texture.
 And they can be chilled to ease pain or warmed for extra comfort.
-They’re also thoughtfully and beautifully-made with a non-medical look, because Soul Source knows just how fed up of all things medical you are.
+They’re also thoughtfully and beautifully-made with a non-medical look, despite being designed by a physical therapist who specializes in pelvic floor health.

 We have lubricants to get things feeling better down there.
-Friction just exacerbates an already tender situation, so our lubes will be your new best friend.
+Friction typically serves to exacerbate an already tender situation, so our lubes and vaginal moisturizers will become your new best friend.
 They’re natural, nourishing and made from the highest quality ingredients to help you feel good about taking care of your body.

 Your pelvic health probably hasn’t been on the top of your list of priorities and your pelvis might need some extra love and attention before you can get back to exercising the way you used to.
 We strongly recommend getting a check up from a pelvic floor specialist to make sure kegels are the right solution for you.